Workspace setup

 - Federated MCP — pass

-repo="backend"orrepo="all"to any of the seven MCP tools. - Workspace dashboard — aggregate stats and contract / co-change views.
+repo="backend"orrepo="all"to any of the core MCP tools, plus three workspace-only tools for blast radius, conformance, and architecture metrics. - Workspace dashboard — aggregate stats and contract / co-change views.

 - Workspace CLAUDE.md — auto-generated context covering every repo and the relationships between them.